epi2me-labs/wf-human-variation/README.md

 If the input data does not have the required information to determine the basecall model, the workflow will require the basecall model to be provided explicitly with the `--override_basecaller_cfg` option.
 This workflow takes advantage of the parallel nature of Nextflow, providing optimal efficiency in high-performance, distributed systems.
 The workflow will automatically call small variants (SNPs and indels), collect statistics, annotate them with [SnpEff](https://pcingola.github.io/SnpEff/) (and additionally for SNPs, ClinVar details), and create a report summarising the findings.

 If desired, the workflow can perform phasing of structural variants by using the `--phased` option.
-This will lead the workflow to use [whatshap](https://whatshap.readthedocs.io/) to perform phasing of the variants, with the option to use [longphase](https://github.com/twolinin/longphase) instead by setting `--use_longphase true`.
-The phasing will also generate a GFF file with the annotation of the phase blocks, enabling the visualisation of these blocks in genome browsers.
+The workflow will use [whatshap](https://whatshap.readthedocs.io/) to perform phasing of the variants.
+Phasing will also generate a GFF file with the annotation of the phase blocks, enabling the visualisation of these blocks in genome browsers.

 ### 4. Structural variant (SV) calling with Sniffles2